How are Pay Periods Defined

 Pay Period Numbering

-In the UK, the pay period number is dependent on the Pay Date.
+In the UK, the pay period number is dependent on the Contractual Payday.
 It's important to review and ensure the pay date is correct at each payroll.
+Each new tax month starts on the 6th day of the month.

 It is ideal to ensure the Pay Schedules Settings are set up correctly to automate the dates as accurately as possible.